 Even if you are new to the testing field, there are fair chances, you must have heard of the term bug, quite a few times.
-But, in case you haven’t let me explain what exactly it is.
+But, in case you haven’t, let me explain what exactly it is.

 A bug is a very important aspect of a software testing life cycle and priority and severity are the two of the most common attributes assigned to it.

-However, in my personal experience people do get confused between the two or assign them incorrect values.
+However, in my personal experience, people do get confused between the two.
+Or assign them incorrect values.

-First let’s check the formal definition of defect priority and severity.
+Let’s check the formal definition of defect priority and severity.
 According to the ISTQB–

 Severity means – “The degree of impact that a defect has on the development or operation of a component or system.”